6G-SANDBOX/docs/docs/6g-sandbox-sites/home.md

 [OpenNebula](https://github.com/OpenNebula/) is an open-source solution for building and managing private clouds.

 Advantages:
-- VMs, Containers, and K8s clusters
+- VMs, Containers and K8s clusters
 - Hybrid: private, public or edge nodes
 - Unify the management of all your resources
 - Supports any base hardware